yy/project-template/README.md

 conda deactivate
 ```

 Use `conda install` to install packages.
+For the project package, use `pip
+install -e` command to install it as an "editable" package that does not
+require reinstallation after changes.

-Thanks to `nb_conda` package, you don't need to individually install `ipykernel` for Jupyter.
+Thanks to `nb_conda` package, you don't need to individually install
+`ipykernel` for Jupyter.